caseyg/awesome/TOPICS.md

 ## visual-studio-code

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks

-## vscode

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks

-*   [dendronhq/dendron](https://github.com/dendronhq/dendron) - The personal knowledge management (PKM) tool that grows as you do!

-*   [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode

 ## elasticsearch